Compressible Navier-Stokes approximation for the Boltzmann equation in bounded domains: Appendix

-{\bf Acknowledgements:} RJD was supported by the General Research Fund (Project No.~14302716) from RGC of Hong Kong.
-SQL was supported by grants from the National Natural Science Foundation of China (contracts: 11471142, 11571063 and 11731008).
+{\bf Acknowledgements:} RJD was supported by the General Research Fund (Project No.~14301719) from RGC of Hong Kong and a direct grant from CUHK.
+SQL was supported by grants from the National Natural Science Foundation of China (contracts: 11971201 and 11731008).
 SQL would thank Prof. Yan Guo for the discussion on the topic.
+The authors also thank the anonymous referee for improving the presentation of the manuscript, in particular on the proof related to the Helmholtz decomposition.